 Uphill Pathway Experience

-- Diverse Vegetation: Encounter a beautiful mix of exotic and native plants, including the majestic totara and rimu.
+- Diverse Vegetation: Encounter a mix of exotic and native plants, including majestic totara and rimu trees that enrich the landscape.

-- Wildlife Wonders: Keep an eye out for native birds like the bellbird and kereru, thriving thanks to the predator traps along the path.
+- Wildlife Wonders: Spot native birds like the bellbird and kereru, supported by predator traps enhancing local biodiversity along the path.

-- Connecting Routes: Discover junctions leading to other trails, offering you the chance to extend your adventure.
+- Connecting Routes: Find junctions to other trails, providing opportunities to extend your adventure across the Nelson region’s network of walks.

 Viewing Platform Highlights